Making sure your garden gets enough water in the heat of summer can be tricky business.

 One of the best ways to water is by harvesting rain with a rain barrel for reuse in the garden.
-Installing a rain collection system, including those that attach to your home’s gutter system, is an environmentally friendly way to access a free supply of water.
+Installing a rain collection system, including those that attach to your home’s gutter downspouts, is an environmentally friendly way to access a free supply of water.
 A small rain barrel can collect upwards of 30 gallons.
 Just think how many thirsty plants you can water with that!

 Look for rain barrels with planters on top and others that look more decorative, such as the rain catcher column above.
 Read about planting atop rain barrels.

 Check out our rain barrels guide to find the type that’s right for your space.